Supplier Mapping & Shortlisting

 Apply your supplier profile as the mapping filter

-The target supplier profile defined during Sourcing Direction becomes the qualification criteria.
-Only entities matching the required supplier type, product category, capacity, and compliance parameters are considered.
-General directories are not the source — your criteria are.
+The target supplier profile from your Sourcing Direction engagement becomes the qualifying criteria.
+Only entities that match the defined type, category, and compliance parameters are considered.
+General market directories are not the source — structured mapping against your criteria is.

 Eliminate traders and agents at the first pass

-Trader and agent entities are identified and excluded through structural indicators: registry classification, ownership structure, export activity patterns, and production asset evidence.
+Trader and agent entities are identified and excluded using Turkey-origin structural indicators: registry classification, ownership structure, export record patterns, and production asset evidence.
 Entities that cannot demonstrate direct production ownership are removed before the shortlist is built.

 Confirm export activity — not just export capability

-A manufacturer may claim export capability but have no active export history.
-Export activity is checked through shipment data and trade records.
-Suppliers without recent, verifiable export activity to the target market region are flagged before they reach the shortlist.
+A manufacturer may have export capability on paper but no active export history.
+Export activity is confirmed through shipment data and trade records.
+Suppliers without recent, verifiable export activity to your target market region are flagged before they reach your shortlist.

 Validate production capacity against your volume requirement